 According to the Pension Rights Center, only about one-third of American retirees receive income from defined benefit retirement plans, which reflects the steady decline in pension plans.
 According to the United States Department of Labor, there were 113,062 pension plans in 1990, but only 46,869 in 2018.

-Today, the average private pension in the United States pays out $10,788 per beneficiary, annually.
+The median private pension in the United States pays out $10,606 per beneficiary annually, according to the latest data from the Pensions Rights Center.
 On average, other types of pensions, including government and military pensions, pay out higher benefits.

 How to maximize this income: Generally, by working as long as possible for a pension plan sponsor, you can increase your benefit.
 Usually, the benefit will also increase as you earn more money.